mimbrero/daikon_modified/README.md

 optional)`.

 1. **SequenceStringElementsAreTimestampYYYYMMHHThhmmssmm:** Indicates that all elements of an array of strings are timestamps.
-Represented as All the elements of x are Timestamps.
-Format:
+Represented as `All the elements of x are Timestamp.
+Format: YYYY-MM-DDTHH:MM:SS.mmZ (Miliseconds are optional)`
-   `YYYY-MM-DDTHH:MM:SS.mmZ (Miliseconds are optional)`.

 ## Disabled invariants
 Section [5.5 Invariant list](https://plse.cs.washington.edu/daikon/download/doc/daikon.html#Invariant-list) of the Daikon user manual contains a description of each one of these invariants.